What are Actions?

 Action Triggers

-You can view the history of action runs using the CLI:
+You can view the history of action runs using the Dashboard UI: